Kesaibahal

 Kesaibahal is a village in Sambalpur district, Odisha, India.
-It is also one of the panchayat of Bamra block.
+It is also one of the panchayats of Bamra block.
 The name Kesaibahal is of historical origins, where the Raja of erstwhile Bamanda state was awarded with the title of Knight Commandent of Indian Empire, by the British, thus the name KCIE of the land leading to the name Kesaibahal.
-Its geographical coordinates are 21° 55' 0" North, 84° 23' 0" East.
+Its geographical coordinates are 21° 55' 0" North, 84° 23' 0" East.The population of the village almost nears 4000 people.
+It's the main economical centre of the area.
+It also has a TPWODL grid S/S near Gudambuda, where both the plus 2 and plus 3 colleges are present.
+It lies along the Kuchinda to Bamra Road.
+Nearest railway station is Bamra which is about 28Km.